-We have two committees under the board of directors: an audit committee and a compensation committee.
+We will establish two committees under the board of directors immediately upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part: an audit committee and a compensation committee.
 We have adopted a charter for each of the two committees.